ashwath-ramesh/LibCDS/README.md

 # LibCDS

-Data Structures &amp; Algorithms Library - in C
+Data Structures Library - in C

+This is a library of simple and easy to use, data structures for the C language.